pojntfx/networked-linux-memsync/docs/main.md

 In this handshake, the `NEGOTIATION_ID_OPTION_INFO` and `NEGOTIATION_ID_OPTION_GO` options exchange information about the chosen export (i.e. block size, export size, name and description), and if `GO` is specified, immediately continue on to the transmission phase.
 If an export is not found, the server aborts the connection.
 In order to allow for enumeration of available exports, the `NEGOTIATION_ID_OPTION_LIST` allows for returning the list of exports to the client, and `NEGOTIATION_ID_OPTION_ABORT` allows aborting handshake, which can be necessary if i.e. the `NEGOTIATION_ID_OPTION_INFO` was chosen but the client can't handle the exposed export, i.e. due to it not supporting the advertised block size.

-The actual transmission phase is implemented in a similar way, by reading headers in a loop, switchin on the message type and handling it accordingly. `TRANSMISSION_TYPE_REQUEST_READ` forwards a read request to the selected export's backend and sends the relevant chunk to the client, `TRANSMISSION_TYPE_REQUEST_WRITE` reads the offset and chunk from the client, and writes it to the export's backend:
+The actual transmission phase is implemented in a similar way, by reading headers in a loop, switching on the message type and handling it accordingly. `TRANSMISSION_TYPE_REQUEST_READ` forwards a read request to the selected export's backend and sends the relevant chunk to the client, `TRANSMISSION_TYPE_REQUEST_WRITE` reads the offset and chunk from the client, and writes it to the export's backend:

 ```go
 // Reading the chunk to be written from the client's connection